drunkard/ceph-readable-doc/html/_sources/rados/configuration/ceph-conf.rst.txt

 自举引导选项
 ------------
+..
+Bootstrap options

-Some configuration options affect the process's ability to contact the monitors, to authenticate, and to retrieve the cluster-stored configuration.
+Bootstrap options are configuration options that affect the process's ability to contact the monitors, to authenticate, and to retrieve the cluster-stored configuration.
 For this reason, these options might need to be stored locally on the node, and set by means of a local configuration file.
-These options include the
+These options include the following:
-following:

 .. confval:: mon_host
 .. confval:: mon_host_override